ChrisNeo-030506/Snake-Game/README.md

 - You can click the **Pause** or **Continue** button to pause or resume the game
 - You can click the **Restart** button to start a new game

-## 🕹️ Play directly in your browser [Click here to play](https://chrisneo-030506.github.io/Snake-Game/)
+## 🕹️ Play directly in your browser: [Click here to play](https://chrisneo-030506.github.io/Snake-Game/)